>

 Peg-leg Pete staggers ashore.
 After six months at sea, he's only got one thing on his mind.
 But, before he gets to the pub he overhears this fabulous chick planning a little light bondage with her chinless yuppie boyfriend.
 A wicked plot hatches in his feeble mind, and under the cover of darkness he tugs on her bit of string.
 It is only when the sun comes up that the myopic Cynthia observes that he is not her regular nocturnal companion but a total stranger covered in assorted nautical detritus.

-The Devil's Interval sang this song as Blow Me Jack in 2006 on their WildGoose album Blood and Honey.
-They commented in their liner notes:
+The Devil’s Interval sang this song as Blow Me Jack in 2006 on their WildGoose album Blood and Honey.
+They noted:

 John Kirkpatrick pulled our string with this cheeky little ditty!
 We arranged this song one night at Emily's house aided by a few bottles of raspberry wine—the result included a synchronised dance routine.
 Unfortunately we couldn't recreate this in the studio but Doug [Bailey] did insist on a swift half at the village pub before recording this track, for purely artistic reasons of course!

 The Askew Sisters sang Jack the Jolly Tar in 2010 on their CD Through Lonesome Woods.
-They commented in their liner notes:
+They noted:

 Danny Spooner sang Jack the Jolly Tar in 2014 on his CD Sailor's Consolation.
 He noted: